RebeccaKen/Restaurant-site/README.md

 ### Navigation Bar

 The navigation bar has links to all the active pages for the user and are clearly labelled.
 If the user is logged in then the right side of the menu shows links for pages that only authorised users can visit & use, they are: 'My Reservations' & 'Logout'.
 Otherwise, the user will be given the option to 'Register' or 'Login'.
-This change in the navigation bar ensures users are directed to pages they can use and also prompting the user to sign up for an account.
+This change in the navigation bar ensures users are directed to pages they can use and also prompts the user to sign up for an account.
 Furthermore, it makes it clear what the logged-in status is to the user.

 ![](https://res.cloudinary.com/djbdldshh/image/upload/v1682302767/Screenshot_2023-04-24_at_03-18-58_Mr._D_z_Route_66_Diner_ivic6h.png)